 Yesterday was Tax Day.
 Some taxpayers owe Uncle Sam more than others.
 Everyone loves the party game “Two Truths and a Lie.”
 Can you identify which of the three following statements about who pays the most in taxes?

-A. The top 1 percent paid a larger share of income taxes than bottom 90 percent.
+A. The top one percent paid a larger share of income taxes than the bottom 90 percent combined.

 B. Half of taxpayers paid nearly all of the taxes.